U.S. Virgin Islands Dry Forest: Zones and Characteristics

-Drought deciduous forest and Gallery semi-deciduous forest has high quantities of deciduous trees (75%) unlike semi-evergreen forest and semi-deciduous forest.
+Drought deciduous forest and Gallery semi-deciduous forest have high quantities of deciduous trees (75%), unlike semi-evergreen forest and semi-deciduous forest.
 However, the distinct difference between Drought-deciduous and Gallery semi-deciduous forest is where they develop.
-Drought-deciduous tends to form on slopes, although, Gallery semi-deciduous forest grow in guts that lacks moisture.
-Gallery semi-deciduous forest are only found in guts in St. John, St. Thomas and St. Croix.
-The forest is found in upper land area in St. John, Peterborg hillside in St. Thomas and Mahogany Gut/ Caledonia in St. Croix.
-This forest is quite too semi-deciduous forest, however, in comparison to trees of the same species grow taller in Gallery semi-deciduous forest vs. semi-deciduous forest due to the saturation of moisture from the rain in the guts.
+Drought deciduous forests form on slopes, while Gallery semi-deciduous forests grow in guts that lack moisture.
+Gallery semi-deciduous forests are only found in guts in St. John, St. Thomas and St. Croix.
+The forest is found in an upper land area in St. John, Peterborg hillside in St. Thomas and Mahogany Gut/Caledonia in St. Croix.
+Some tree species grow taller in Gallery semi-deciduous forest vs. semi-deciduous forest due to the saturation of moisture from the rain in the guts.

-Drought Deciduous forest are not as popular as semi-evergreen and semi-deciduous.
-Less than 1% of this forest inhabits St. Croix and Water Island, however, St. John has the greatest abundance located in eastern hillside regions.
-In addition, St. Thomas also occupies Drought Deciduous forest in Peterborg.
+Drought deciduous forest are not as common as semi-evergreen and semi-deciduous.
+Less than 1% of this forest inhabits St. Croix and Water Island.
+St. John has the greatest abundance of Drought deciduous forest: located in eastern hillside regions.
+Drought Deciduous forest is also found on St. Thomas, near Peterborg.

-Researchers typically identify Drought Deciduous forest near low elevations ranging lower than 250 meters usually, yet not limited to southern arid slopes.
-In addition, this zone also consisted of upper and lower layers; upper layers consist of the canopy ranging from 7–10 meters, with a minimum of tall trees up to 15 meters tall.
-Lower layers consist of shrub species that dries out rapidly compared to tall tree species.
-Trees commonly found in this forest is turpentine (Syncarpia glomulifera).
+Researchers typically identify Drought deciduous forest in elevations lower than 250 meters, yet not limited to southern arid slopes.
+This zone also consists of upper and lower layers: upper layers consist of the canopy ranging from 7–10 meters, with a minimum of tall trees up to 15 meters tall.
+Lower layers consist of shrub species that dry out rapidly compared to tall tree species.
+A species commonly found in this forest is turpentine (Syncarpia glomulifera).